There are a number of steps you can take to drastically reduce the number of silent calls you receive:

 To complain about a silent call:

 Enter details about when you received the call

 Report a recorded message or silence on the line

 If Ofcom needs more information about your complaint they may contact you, but in most cases this is unnecessary.

-While Ofcom has the power to fine businesses that make silent calls, if you believe the calls you're receiving are being made by an individual and that someone is deliberately trying to intimidate you, then you should contact the police.
+If you believe the calls you are receiving are from an individual who is deliberately trying to intimidate you, you should contact the police.

 To find contact details of your local police station or neighbourhood policing team visit the Police.UK website.

-If you are receiving spam text messages there are a number of different ways you can report them and stop them dead in their tracks.
+If you are receiving spam text messages, there are a number of different ways you can report them and stop them almost instantly.